zw963/ruby_tools/README.md

    ```

    Here `AT Translated Set 2 keyboard` is your keyboard description.
-   it is not changed when you switch diffrence linux distribtion.
+   it is not changed when you switch diffrence linux distribtion
+   or use same plug-in external keyboard.

 # How to stop daemon